sib-swiss/containers-introduction-training/docs/course_material/3_dockerfiles.md

     By doing this you have a completely isolated and shareable R environment running Rstudio server, but with your local files available to it.
 Pretty neat right?

 === "Python"
-    In the exercises will use a simple script called `daterange.py`.
+    In the exercises, we will use a simple script called `daterange.py`.
 You can download it [here](https://raw.githubusercontent.com/sib-swiss/containers-introduction-training/main/docker/exercise_python_script/daterange.py).
 Or copy-paste it from here:

     ```python title="daterange.py"
     #!/usr/bin/env python3